-Sarah Minor is a writer and interdisciplinary artist and the author of Bright Archive, a collection of visual essays (Rescue Press, 2020), Slim Confessions: The Universe as a Spider or Spit, winner of the Noemi Press Book Award for Prose (2021), and The Persistence of The Bonyleg: Annotated , selected by Joseph Harrington for the Essay Press Digital Chapbook Contest (2016).
+Sarah Minor is a writer and interdisciplinary artist and the author of Slim Confessions: The Universe as a Spider or Spit, winner of the Noemi Press Book Award for Prose (2021), Bright Archive, a collection of visual essays (Rescue Press, 2020), and The Persistence of The Bonyleg: Annotated , selected by Joseph Harrington for the Essay Press Digital Chapbook Contest (2016).

 Minor is the recipient of a Research Fellowship to Iceland from the American Scandinavian Foundation, a 2019 Ohio Arts Council Individual Excellence Award, and her flash piece "Something Clear" was awarded the 2018 Barthelme Prize in Short Prose.
 Minor has held fellowships to the Vermont Studio Center and the Hambidge Center for Creative Arts and was the 2018 Peter Taylor Fellow at the Kenyon Writer's Workshop.

 Photo credit: Maria Rouzzo